Freight Shipping for Small Businesses

 That’s about all the tips we have in store for you today!
 As a thank you for sticking with us this long, we’d like to also remind you of our promo code: BLOG25 for $25 off your next shipment booked through Freightera.com.

-To use it, head on over to freightera.com and get your quote.
+To use it, head on over to our homepage at Freightera.com and get your quote.
 Once you select a carrier option you like, you’ll be able to enter and apply the discount code.
-Happy shipping!
+Happy freight shipping!